Character Then Influence

 In his commentary on the Sermon on the Mount, John Stott reminds his readers that if Matthew 5:3-12 (the Beatitudes) is about a Christian’s character, then Matthew 5:13-16 is about a Christian’s influence in this world.
 I have always loved the words of Matthew 5:13-16, which describe Christian influence as salt and light.
 These words of Jesus point us toward the right balance of inward piety and outward action.

 I love this text because it strikes an important connection and balance between inward piety and outward action.
 The inward and private pursuit of the devotional life, of spiritual introspection and reflection is vital, but if it never moves one forward to “live” the life of Christ in the world then it can become an empty and useless form of asceticism.
 A person can become quickly self-absorbed in their own stuff if their piety never leaves the prayer closet or Bible study.
-I hasten to add that this is not the greatest threat to the church today.
+I hasten to add that, in my opinion, this is not the greatest threat to the church today.
 Would that more people spent greater time in the prayer closet and Bible study.
 That leads me to the other side of the coin.

 The Role of the Church

 To live as salt and light means disciples of Jesus Christ must exercise the godly influence of the Kingdom of God in the midst of the decay and darkness of the Kingdom of this world.
-A ministry of discipleship should include educating, equipping, and encouraging followers of Jesus Christ to take up his call to extend his Kingdom into every sphere of their lives as salt and light.
+A ministry of discipleship should include educating, equipping, and encouraging followers of Jesus Christ to take up their call to extend their Kingdom into every sphere of their lives as salt and light.